CritCatDigiPres/CritCatDigiPres.github.io/README.md

 ### Announcements

-#### Call for Participants
+#### Call for Participants (1o Nov deadline)

-> Working with the project team, participants will explore their particular digital preservation needs, have access to advisory support, and join a final project workshop.
+Working with the project team, participants will explore their particular digital preservation needs, have access to advisory support, and join a final project workshop.
 The deadline for expressions of interest is Friday 10 November.

-> See the [call page](https://critcatdigipres.github.io/2023-09_cohort-call) for further details.
+See the [call page](https://critcatdigipres.github.io/2023-09_cohort-call) for further details.

 ### Project Details